 Stone Town Beach, Zanzibar

-The beach in Stone Town is a must.
-The beach in Stone Town is the liveliest for locals on the island.
-On weekends expect the crowds to swell and the Zanzibari people to take part in swimming, football games, and gymnastic show downs.
+The beach in Stone Town is the liveliest for locals on the island, and some may argue it’s one of the best swimming beaches in Zanzibar.
+On weekends expect the crowds to swell and the Zanzibari people to participate in swimming, football games, and gymnastic showdowns.
 This beach is also a great spot to watch the dhows sail off into the setting sun.

 Pongwe Beach, Zanzibar